RobertoBorges/FunctionSpeech/README.md

 The function needs to have the following permissions on the storage accounts:

-- `Storage Blob Data Contributor` on the storage account used by the function itself (IngestAccount in the code)
+- `Storage Blob Data Contributor` on the storage account used by the function itself (IngestAccount in the code): Required to allow the function to read and write blobs in the storage account.
-- `Storage Blob Data Owner` on the storage account used by the function itself (IngestAccount in the code)
+- `Storage Blob Data Owner` on the storage account used by the function itself (IngestAccount in the code): Grants full control over blob data, including setting permissions and managing access.
-- `Cognitive Services OpenAI Contributor` on the OpenAI service used for redaction (Completions in the code)
+- `Cognitive Services OpenAI Contributor` on the OpenAI service used for redaction (Completions in the code): Enables the function to manage the OpenAI service and its configurations.
-- `Cognitive Services User` on the OpenAI service used for redaction (Completions in the code)
+- `Cognitive Services User` on the OpenAI service used for redaction (Completions in the code): Allows the function to access and use the OpenAI service for processing.
-- `Cognitive Services OpenAI User` on the OpenAI service used for redaction (Completions in the code)
+- `Cognitive Services OpenAI User` on the OpenAI service used for redaction (Completions in the code): Provides access to specific OpenAI resources for redaction tasks.

-The Speech Service needs to have the following permissions on the storage account used by the function itself (IngestAccount in the code):
+The Speech Service needs to have the following permissions on the storage account used by the function itself (IngestAccount in the code) to ensure it can properly process and store transcription results:

-- `Storage Blob Data Contributor` on the storage account used by the function itself (IngestAccount in the code)
+- `Storage Blob Data Contributor` on the storage account used by the function itself (IngestAccount in the code): Required for the Speech Service to read and write transcription results to the storage account.